 A big strike against moé that the Anti-Moé Brigade pulls out is the “checklist mentality” of moé fans.
-They posit that moé fans operate on a mental checklist, and evaluate the quality of shows based on whether or not a show satisfies a shopping list of tropes they find enjoyable.
+They posit that moé fans operate on a mental checklist, and evaluate the quality of shows based on whether or not a show satisfies a shopping list of tropes they find enjoyable and for every shopping I get every invoice to keep track, just like with my business at home, got myself a free invoice template and it is easier than ever to keep my accounting on order.
 That, actual show quality notwithstanding, moé fans will watch anything that includes enough of their favorite tropes.

 The problem is, either checklist mentality is not at all congruent with how moé fans think, or it’s something that can be applied to more than just moé.